DanielPollithy/danielpollithy.github.io/_posts/2018-06-21-blogging-jupyter.md

 # Blogging with Jupyter

-I realized that most of my blog posts behave like a jupyter notebook, so I am going evaluate if this is as nice as writing with prose.io.
+I realized that most of my blog posts behave like a jupyter notebook (markdown, code and repeat).
+So why not just write a jupyter notebbok and post it as a blog entry.
+I am going evaluate if this is as nice as writing with prose.io.

 ## How it works
 1. `git clone` the repo containing the jekyll blog